runawayhorse001/GenAI_Best_Practices/doc/source/embedding.rst

 in text analysis to evaluate the importance of a word in a document relative to a collection (or corpus) of documents.
 It builds upon the **Bag of Words (BoW)** model by not only considering the frequency of a word in a document but also taking into account how common or rare the word is across the corpus.
+The pyspark implementation can be found at [PySpark]_.

 - Components of TF-ID